popey/snappy-docs/build-snaps/remote-parts.md

 ### Host part

 Create a repo containing only the part you wish to share.
-For example [https://github.com/sergiusens/curl](https://github.com/sergiusens/curl)contains the curl part mentioned above.
+For example [https://github.com/sergiusens/curl](https://github.com/sergiusens/curl) contains the curl part mentioned above.

 ### Update parts wiki

-Add a yaml formatted entry to the [parts wiki](https://wiki.ubuntu.com/snapcraft/parts) page.
+Add a YAML formatted entry to the [parts wiki](https://wiki.ubuntu.com/snapcraft/parts) page.

 For example the `curl` part is defined thus.